mlochbaum/BQN/doc/depth.md

         ⟨3‿2,1‿4‿1⟩ ⊏ ↕6‿7

 This means the left argument is homogeneous of depth 2.
-What should an argument of depth 1, or an argument that contains non-arrays, do?
-One option is to continue to require the left argument to be a list, and convert any non-array argument into an array by enclosing it:
+What should an argument of depth 1, that is, an array of atoms, do?
+One option is to continue to require the left argument to be a list, and convert any atom argument into an array by enclosing it:

         ⟨3‿2,1⟩ <⍟(0=≡)¨⊸⊏ ↕6‿7